-Most of the course consists of Scott's screen-captured HD quality videos (with subtitles in English, French & Spanish) that you watch and then practice what is explained on your own—either on paper or using a drawing program (Scott uses a free iOS app which he explains how to use in the course).
+Most of the course consists of Scott's screen-captured HD quality videos that you watch and then practice what is explained on your own.

-You can ask questions and comment using the course's built-in discussion groups in most chapters.
+You can ask questions and comment using the course's built-in discussion groups.

 Each paid course comes with scheduled group coaching webinars (using zoom.us) every few months where students can interact with Scott in live chat.
 Enrolled students will periodically receive emails with weekend webinar dates.
 If you miss one, catch the next webinar when it is scheduled.